-- Try using a reusable mug for coffee in the morning instead of a paper cup.
+- Use a reusable mug for coffee in the morning instead of a paper cup.

-- When margarine and other plastic containers are empty, use them to freeze soups and sauces.
+- Reuse margarine and other plastic containers to freeze soups and sauces.

-- If you do any gardening, use paper egg cartons to germinate your seeds.
-When you are done with it, you can put it in the compost.
+- Reuse paper egg cartons for germinating your seeds.
+When you are done, put them in the green cart.

-- Fill empty pop and water bottles with a bit of water and freeze them for a great cold pack.
+- Fill empty pop and water bottles with a bit of water and freeze them for cold packs.

 - Toilet paper rolls can be used to organize your extension cords, or, if you use a wood stove, can be stuffed with old newspaper and used for a fire starter.

-- Baby jars are great for organizing things like nails, screws, tacks, spices, or seeds.
+- Baby jars are great for organizing nails, screws, tacks, spices, or seeds.